 With Wix, you will need to install a dedicated app for selling services, while the other types of product sales are integrated into the Wix platform.

 With Shopify, you will need to use third-party integration if your plan is to sell digital products in your online store.
-If you want to sell services or physical products, then the features you need to do that are built-in the Shopify platform already.
+If you want to sell services or physical products, then the features you need to do are built-in the Shopify platform.

 The way your product is presented on your online store is key to selling it successfully to more clients.